evolinus/zooe/index.md

 # Zoology and Evolution

-In the zoo_e lab we study the genetic basis of biodiversity with a combination of computational and experimental approaches in insects and other organisms.
+In the zoo_e lab we study the genetic basis of biodiversity with a combination of computational and experimental approaches.

 {% include section.html %}